EPA Lead and Copper Rule Revision

 Water systems must conduct lead in drinking water testing at 20% of elementary schools and licensed child care facilities in their service areas each year and conduct sampling at secondary schools on request.

-Sample results public education must be provided to each sampled school/child care facility, the primacy agency, and the local or state health department.
+Sample results must be provided to each sampled school/child care facility, the primacy agency, and the local or state health department.
 This requirement excludes facilities built or those that have replaced all plumbing after January 1, 2014.

 BlueConduit can introduce you to the appropriate organization(s) that can assist you with navigating testing in Schools and Child Care Facilities.